 Once you have chosen the right theme for you, click edit on the theme.
 This will bring you into the theme with grid lines.
 Grid lines are a way WIX helps its users keep images, text and other features aligned and perfectly spaced apart.

 Similar to other tools, such as Adobe Photoshop and Microsoft Word, if you’re familiar with them.
-The grid lines also act as a way for WIX to make your site responsive for other devices such as mobiles and tablets.
+The grid lines also act as a way for WIX to make your WIX E-Commerce site responsive for other devices such as mobiles and tablets.
 So always keep the important information within the lines.

 Move around the theme, click about, and find out the different ways you can edit your site and how to move different features.
 Just familiarise yourself with the theme.

 As you will see, when you’re in a build, WIX offers a lot of features to help you out with your WIX E-Commerce Site.

 It may be overwhelming at first, but once you understand what they all do, you will be fine.
 These features range from changing the page you’re editing to adding a new element to your build.

 This is where you can also find the settings and any help needed.

 To find out more about all the features of the WIX builder, check out our other WIX builder article.
-This article shows how to build a WIX article from scratch that isn’t an ecommerce site.
+This article shows how to build a WIX article from scratch that isn’t a WIX e-commerce site.

 One will say Edit, another says Animation and the final one is Help.
 Edit each element to your satisfaction by changing fonts, font size, effects and much more.

 You can also edit any images on the build already to more appropriate images for your site.
-In our case we’re designing a wooden furniture Ecommerce site, so we will change any of the pottery images to more appropriate furniture images.
+In our case we’re designing a wooden furniture WIX-Ecommerce site, so we will change any of the pottery images to more appropriate furniture images.

 To change an image click on the image you would like to change.
-It will show a number of different options depending on where the image you’re wanting to change is.
+It will show several different options depending on where the image you want to change is.